x007007007/pybison/README.md

  * usage of 'named groups' regular expressions in the lexer creates a hard limit of 100 tokens - not enough to comfortably handle major languages

  * pure-python implementation is a convenience, but incurs a cruel performance penalty

  * the parser engine is SLR, not full LALR(1)

 The other frameworks utilise a fiddly script syntax -

 3) How do I use this?

 Refer to the INSTALL file for setting up.
 Refer to the examples and the doco for usage.

+4) Further Ideas
+- make parser reentrant
+- better support for debugging generated parsers
+- make generator
+- make tree matcher
+- make xpath-like search function?
+- convert parsimonious-parser to pybison
+- tutorial on putting generated parsers on pypi